buildkite/elb-healthcheck-pid/README.md

-# elb-healthcheck-pid
+# ELB PID Checker

-A web server for use with ELB's health checker to monitor the status of a PID
+A web server for use with Amazon ELB's Health Checker to monitor the status of a process on the host machine.

 ### Usage